fredmurphy01/Support_Tools/README.md

 ---
-# 📊 SOS_TRIAGE
+## 📊 SOS_TRIAGE
 ---

-`sos_triage` evaluates sosreports for Mirantis-related product issues and produces a structured, deterministic RCA view into events.
+Analyzes sosreports with a strong emphasis on Mirantis products to produce a structured and deterministic RCA view into events.

-It uses a signature file, `sos-signatures.yaml`, to make the analysis expandable without requiring code changes.

-The signature file is located in `tools/tool-signatures` by default.

----
+For example, analytics regarding one such item:
+* Signatures + heuristics configuration for analyzing Docker Swarm manager
+* Instability (raft/quorum/leadership), gossip/memberlist degradation, and
+* Docker daemon restarts from sosreport artifacts.

-## Purpose
+## Key Capabilities

-The goal of `sos_triage` is to provide:

 * A single pane of glass report through `report.md`
 * Structured intermediate artifacts for deeper reasoning
 * Deterministic, configuration-driven analysis
 * Reproducible execution metadata

-`sos-signatures.yaml` is the primary configuration file for `sos_triage`.

-It defines:
-* Signatures (event detection)
+## Key Principles
-* Clustering rules
+* Scan everything
+* Filter at event emission
-* Heuristics
+* Cluster after filtering
-* Timeline inclusion

-* What to scan inside an extracted sosreport
-* What is considered interesting
-* How matching events are interpreted
-* How noisy bursts are compressed
-* How the report timeline is built
-* What we scan inside an extracted sosreport (include/exclude globs, limits, encoding)
-* What we consider “interesting” (signatures: regex patterns + metadata)
-* How we interpret patterns into higher-level conclusions (heuristics)
-* How we compress noisy bursts (context_grouping / clustering policy)
-* How we build the report timeline (timeline rules)

----
+* Derive findings from structured signal
+* Render narrative from findings and timeline

-## Profiles
+## Operating Profiles
 | Profile | Name | Purpose |
 |----------|----------|----------|
 | A | Quick Triage | Default |